2025 in Professional Fighters League

-The year 2025 is the 7th year in the history of the Professional Fighters League (PFL), a mixed martial arts promotion based in the United States.
+The year 2025 was the 7th year in the history of the Professional Fighters League (PFL), a mixed martial arts promotion based in the United States.

 Background

 On January 7, 2025, PFL chairman Donn Davis announced that elbows will be legal in the promotion, after the PFL had banned elbows for the regular season and playoffs.
 Elbows were typically allowed in non-season and non-playoff fights only.

 On January 9, 2025, it was announced that the 2025 season of PFL would no longer operate as a points-based tournament, but would rather be contested as a single-elimination tournament.

 On January 15, 2025, PFL revealed that hold eight tournaments in 2025, confirming the $500,000 pay for each winner.
-In total, it will distribute more than $20 million dollars to the fighters.
+In total, it will distribute more than $20 million to the fighters.
 The tournaments will take place at heavyweight, light heavyweight, middleweight, welterweight, lightweight, featherweight, bantamweight and women's flyweight divisions.